 Express Entry CRS Score for India in 2026: Cutoffs, Category Draws, and What to Do

 Your CRS score is in the 440s or 480s and you are wondering whether it is competitive enough.
 The honest answer is: it depends on which draw you are targeting.
-General draws have been cutting off above 530 in 2026.
-Category draws for STEM have cleared around 480–500.
-Healthcare draws have gone as low as 443.
-French-language draws have gone below 420.
+General draws have been in the 520-540 range in 2026.
+Category draws for STEM have cleared around 480-500.
+Healthcare draws have been in the 440-470 range.
+French-language draws have been in the 380-420 range.

 There is no single "minimum CRS score" for Express Entry.
 There are multiple cutoffs depending on the stream, and the right strategy depends on which one you can realistically target.